 this displays the books, and sometimes papers/articles/essays, in the Reading list" collection in my LibraryThing personal library catalog.
 Sorted by the priority level, i.e. queue position, that I've assigned them.
 It's roughly what I have on hand in the nearest bookpiles/shelves around me and digital equivalents. [see also, full catalog, listing the ~5000 books I've currently or formerly owned, or read, and the 2,000 I presently own].

 2) Digital media spreadsheet

-This is a listing of my "_Readings" folder, where I save digital files of reading material, for various purposes.
+This is basically a listing of my "_Readings" folder, where I save digital files of reading material, for various purposes.
 When a new item is put in the folder, it triggers a script (on IFTTT.com) that writes a new line to the end of the spreadsheet.
 I periodically move these new items to the top, so it stays reverse-chronological for easier viewing.

 I'm thinking about evolving this to a prioritized list.
 Implement a move-row-to-top script, like this one, would make that much easier.

 I feel like I've long crucially lacked a suitable way to read materials like this, that works well for me.
 What I want is:

 a portable device with a larger screen, something like 6x8 or 8x10"

 probably reflective e-ink rather than LED-type projective display

 with some way to note/highlight text and keep this associated with the document, and